zx80/flask-simple-auth/README.md

 to all who deserve it, i.e. are authorized, unlike a web application which is served while the client is on the page and should disappear when disconnected as the web browser page is wiped out.
-However, there is still a "login" concept which is only dedicated at obtaining an auth token.
+However, there is still a "login" concept which is only dedicated at obtaining an auth token, that the application client needs to update from time to time.

-Note that web-oriented flask authentication modules are not really relevant in the REST API context, were the server does not care about presenting login forms for instance.
+Note that web-oriented flask authentication modules are not really relevant in the REST API context, where the server does not care about presenting login forms for instance.

 ### Initialisation

-The module is initialized by calling `setConfig` with two arguments:
+The module is initialized by calling `setConfig` with three arguments:

  - the Flask application object.
  - a function to retrieve the password hash from the user name.